Prince's Mansion: The Michelbecker House

 The original house was built in 1684 by Gysbert Wigand Michelbecker.
 Born in Marburg, he had settled in Copenhagen in 1657 and built a successful career as a merchant and ship owner.
 In 1685 the first reformed church in Copenhagen opened in his house.

 Michelbecker died in 1692 and in 1707 his house was taken over by his son-in-law Wilhelm Edinger.
 In 1716 it was put at the disposal of Tsar Peter the Great during his visit to Copenhagen.

 A princely residence

 In 1725 Edinger sold the house to King Frederick IV who transformed it into a residence for Crown Prince Christian (VI) with the assistance of the architect Johan Cornelius Krieger.

-After King Christian V's ascent to the throne, the Prince's Mansion was taken over by Crown Prince Frederick (V).
+After King Christian VI's ascent to the throne, the Prince's Mansion was taken over by Crown Prince Frederick (V).
 He completely altered the building from 1743 to 1744 with the assistance of Royal Master Builder Niels Eigtved.
 In 1757 Lauritz de Thurah, Eigtved's successor as Court Architect, carried out a minor expansion of the complex on the corner of Frederiksholms Kanal and Stormgade.